mackenziekbrooks/dci102-f19-humanities-data/docs/Unit1/unit1_assignments.md

 	* Who are authors?
 What are their affiliations and roles?
 Have they received external funding?
 Are students involved?
 * 1 point for describing the following:
 	* Tell me about the data.
 Where did it come from?
 How has it been cleaned, modified, or enhanced?
 How can you tell?
 	* What established standards \(technical or otherwise\) does the project data use?
+You can often identify standards by their unfamiliar acronyms.
 	* What text analysis methods are at play?
 What tools are being used?
 How can you tell?
 	* How open is the project?
 Do they share their data?
 In what format?
 Is there public documentation?
 * 1 point for analyzing the following:
 	* Does the methodology seem appropriate to the data and goals?
+What is your evidence?
 	* Consider the design of the project.
 What aspects of the project does the design privilege?
 How does the design affect your understanding of the material?